Teaching, M.A.T. (Multiple Subject)

 Candidates must satisfy subject matter competency by an approved California Commission on Teacher Credentialing (CTC) option.
 This requirement must be met prior to applying for student teaching.

 Candidates must meet or exceed the minimum standards for passing the two state-mandated California Teaching Performance Assessments (CalTPAs).
 Cycle 1 of CalTPAs must be passed prior to applying for student teaching.
-Cycle 2 of the CalTPAs must be passed prior to applying for the Preliminary Teaching Credential.
+Cycle 2 of CalTPAs must be passed prior to applying for a Preliminary Teaching Credential.

 Candidates must be recommended by the faculty of the School of Education as having all requisite professional qualities to be successful as a teacher.